amaiya/ktrain/README.md

 * Tutorial A1: [Additional tricks](https://github.com/amaiya/ktrain/blob/master/tutorial-A1-additional-tricks.ipynb), which covers topics such as examining misclassifications, inspecting intermediate output of Keras models for debugging, and built-in callbacks.

-Tasks such as text classification and image classification can be accomplished easily with only a few lines of codes.
+Tasks such as text classification and image classification can be accomplished easily with only a few lines of code.

 #### Example: Classifying Images of [Dogs and Cats](https://www.kaggle.com/c/dogs-vs-cats) Using *ktrain*
 ```